jsoma/storytelling-2015/class-11-12/README.md

 <a id="review"></a>

 ## Review

+* Simple beige-red color ramps can be tough to draw conclusion from
+* Slippy maps are sometimes better to allow browsability and zooming etc
+* Prisons are the worst

 Pull data in and out of a `d3.map()` so you don't have to store it with the JSON